reecetech/django_informixdb/README.rst

     Whether existing connections should be validated at the start of the request.
 Defaults to `False`.

+VALIDATION_INTERVAL
+    How often in seconds to revalidate connections if `VALIDATE_CONNECTION` is enabled.
+Defaults to `300` (5 minutes).

 VALIDATION_QUERY
     Query used to validate whether a connection is usable.
 Defaults to `"SELECT 1 FROM sysmaster:sysdual"`.